input-output-hk/plutus-use-cases/use-case-2/README.md

-## Welcome to The POKE-DEX (Plutus Obelisk Koin Economy Decentralized Exchange)
+## Welcome to The SampleSwap (Plutus Obelisk Koin Economy Decentralized Exchange)

 This DApp demonstration allows users to swap and stake tokens using token exchange smart contracts on the Cardano block chain.